google/codeworld/web/help/GuideIntro.md

 You'll type your code in the **editor**, which is right behind this guide.
 To get to the editor, click *outside* of the guide to get rid of it.
-Don't worry; the guide is right here waiting for you by pressing the **Guide** button.
+Don't worry; the guide is right here waiting for you by pressing the **Guide** button at the bottom of the screen.

 It's important to save your work.
 To do that, click the **Sign In** button.
 Once you're signed in, you will see the **project browser** on the left.
 Use it to save